tdspora/syngen/README.md

     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter
-    batch_size: None                        # If specified, the generation is split into batches.
+    batch_size: null                        # If specified, the generation is split into batches.
 This can save the RAM.
 Optional parameter
-    random_seed: None                       # If specified, generates a reproducible result.
+    random_seed: null                       # If specified, generates a reproducible result.
 Optional parameter

 CUSTOMER:                                   # Table name.
 Required parameter
   source: "./files/customer.csv"            # Supported formats include local files in CSV, Avro formats.
 Required parameter